 Account access re- This report contains accounts and corresponding servers and safes port which have been accessed in the given time period.
 Safe access report This report contains safes and the corresponding servers accessed in the given time period.
 Server access report This report contains servers accessed in the specified time period in combination with safes and accounts.
-Session approvals by This report contains approved 4-Eyes sessions. user Sessions sharing in- This report contains shared sessions. vites by user Session summary This report provides information on sessions recorded in the given time period.
+Session approvals by This report contains approved 4-Eyes sessions. user Session sharing in- This report contains shared sessions. vites by user Session summary This report provides information on sessions recorded in the given time period.
+Sessions by server re- This report provides a list of recorded sessions and the server details port for the given time period.
 User access report This report contains users in combination with servers they have ac- cessed in the specified time period along with safes, listeners and accounts that were used to access these servers.
+User activity report This report shows data about user and his actions in administration panel - creating, removing and changing data for objects.
 User privilege report This report contains users and objects that they are allowed to edit.
 User report This report contains users along with their role, status, creation date, recent login and the entity that has created the given user instance.